Official-EwE/oceanviz/README.md

 # Credits:
-Oceanviz 3 is created by Ecopath International Initiative by Paweł Łyczkowski, Pietro di Chito, Mike Pan, and Jeroen Steenbeek.
+Oceanviz3 was developed by the Ecopath International Initiative, with contributions from Paweł Łyczkowski, Pietro di Chito, Mike Pan, and Jeroen Steenbeek.